kalrish/aws-music/README.md

           $  git clone https://github.com/kalrish/aws-music.git

-  2. Deploy a new CloudFormation stack based on `cfn/main.yaml`.
+  2. Deploy a new CloudFormation stack based on the `cfn/main.yaml` template.

-  3. Deploy a new CloudFormation stack based on `ec2/cfn.yaml`.
+  3. Deploy a new CloudFormation stack based on the `ec2/cfn.yaml` template.

   4. Push the code to your newly-created repository.